 Even the most skilled or experienced parents can struggle with their children’s behavior.
-Eric and Kristine Walton of Harper Woods are the parents of five children ranging in age from 5 to 14.
+Eric and Kristine Walton of Harper Woods are the parents of five children ranging in age from 5 to 14 at the time of this interview.
 He’s a preschool teacher and she is a nurse who formerly worked with at-risk mothers and babies as a home visitor, so they come with more expertise than many parents.
 Plus, with five children close in age, they leveled up their learning pretty quickly.

 Following through on consequences is key, they say, but tailoring those consequences to the individual child’s personality is also important.

 “(Our oldest), you can just look at him the wrong way and he gets very remorseful.
 It matters to him that we’re upset with him,” Kristine says.
 “With (our second), we just have to keep talking – we know with him we might have to take things away.”

 They learn about what will be most effective by spending time with each of their children one on one.
 That can be challenging with two busy careers, but Kristine says it’s key to helping them understand what might be causing their children to misbehave and how to address it.

 It’s imperative that both parents are on the same page about discipline, Eric says.
 “It takes teamwork.
 We talk about everything we go through with the kids and strategize,” he says.

 Kristine adds, “We never disagree about the type of consequence the kids get.
 If the kids see that you are divided, it’s hard.”